vipul2802/o365hq.com/content/blog/Azure DDoS Protection.md

 +++
 title = "Azure DDoS Protection" description = "Microsoft is excited to announce the general availability of the Azure DDoS Protection Standard service in all public cloud regions.
-This service is integrated with Azure Virtual Networks (VNet) and provides protection and defense for Azure resources against the impacts of DDoS attacks." date = 2018-04-23
+This service is integrated with Azure Virtual Networks and provides protection and defense for Azure resources against the impacts of DDoS attacks." date = 2018-04-23

 [taxonomies]